danedabomb/MovieRecommenderBot/README.md

 # MovieRecommenderBot
 Movie recommender chatbot created for CS124 (NLP) at Stanford.
-Worked with legends Hang Jiang and Richard Kahn.
+Worked with Hang Jiang and Richard Kahn.

 How To Run:
 1) Run the repl.py file in your terminal (ex: python repl.py --creative)